ibm-cloud-docs/vpc/snapshots_vpc_restore.md

 When you restore from a bootable snapshot, you create a boot volume.
 Similarly, you can create a new data volume from a snapshot of a data volume.
 The volume you create from the snapshot uses the same volume [profile](/docs/vpc?topic=vpc-block-storage-profiles) and contains the same data and meta-data as the original volume.
 If the source volume used [customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption), the volume created from the snapshot inherits that encryption.

-You restore a volume from a [virtual server instance when you provision a new instance](#snapshots-vpc-restore-vol-UI).
-You can also [restore a volume from an existing instance](#snapshots-vpc-create-from-vol-ui).
+You can restore a volume from a snapshot when you [provision a new instance](#snapshots-vpc-restore-vol-UI).
+You can also restore a volume from a snapshot to create a volume for [an existing instance](#snapshots-vpc-create-from-vol-ui).
 The snapshot must be in a _stable_ state before you can restore a volume from it.

 When you create a new instance, you can select a snapshot for the operating system.
 You select a _bootable snapshot_, that is, a snapshot taken of a boot volume.
 This creates a new boot volume for that instance.